The true beauty of places and things is revealed in the pattern of shadows, the interplay of light and dark.

-Bicycling through SE Portland, Oregon in the dead of night* with my great friend Hang and two of her housemates back in September 1998 (en route to a very late-opening Cajun restaurant) is one such memory for me.
+Bicycling through south east Portland, Oregon in the wee small hours of a warm late-summer night with my great friend Hang and two of her housemates back in September 1998 (en route to a very late-opening Cajun restaurant) is one such memory for me.
 It seemed even then that magical moments like that are all too rare.
-It seems like a sequence from a film when I look back on it.
+It seems now like a sequence from a film.
 The streets had a character and the air had a flavour that just isn’t there in the daylight.

-“The city is at its most earthly and unearthly at night,” says its author, Matthew Beaumont**.
-He describes how, in the smallest hours of the London night, a sense of the real, living earth beneath the city’s endless concrete, brick and tarmacadam returns:
+“The city is at its most earthly and unearthly at night.”
+This is Matthew Beaumont (the author of a terrific book entitled Nightwalking: A Nocturnal History of London), from his Guardian article on nightwalking.
+He describes how, in the smallest hours of the London night, a sense of the living, breathing earth beneath the city’s endless concrete, brick and tarmacadam returns:

 “It is not quite the same at night.
 At 2am, in the empty streets, no longer fighting against the traffic of cars and commuters, the solitary pedestrian’s feet begin to recall the ‘real earth’.
 In the abstracted, monochromatic conditions of the nighttime, it becomes more apparent that a sloping road curves over the sleeping form of a hill and tracks the course of an underground stream.”

 There are so many aspects of London’s true beauty that only become visible at night.
 The pools of shadow created by the streetlights and neon signs can help reveal the city’s hidden truths.
 Spirits slip their masks.

 In his book Crazy From The Heat, David Lee Roth describes an idiosyncratic habit he developed over decades of touring.
 He gets to know each city on his tour itinerary via repeated nocturnal cycling.
 He is fully aware of how the magical truth of each place reveals itself: